CVE-2026-7093: Improper Authorization in code-projects Invoice System in Laravel

 Description

-CVE-2026-7093 is a medium severity vulnerability in version 1.
-0 of the code-projects Invoice System built on Laravel.
-It involves improper authorization in an unspecified functionality within the /invoice/ endpoint, where manipulation of the ID argument can bypass authorization controls.
+CVE-2026-7093 is a medium-severity vulnerability in version 1.0 of the code-projects Invoice System built on Laravel.
+It involves improper authorization in an unspecified functionality within the /invoice/ endpoint, where manipulating the ID argument can bypass authorization controls.
 The vulnerability can be exploited remotely without user interaction.
-Although an exploit has been publicly disclosed, there are no known exploits in the wild at this time.
-No official patch or remediation guidance has been provided yet.
+Although an exploit has been publicly disclosed, no official patch or remediation guidance is currently available from the vendor.

 AI-Powered Analysis